markaleptic/sparak-sloth/Payment-Sheet/VBA Module 2.md

 # VBA Module Code

 Primary code that creates entries that can be entered into Sparak via Sparak Sloth.
 GL Accounts Numbers are redacted.
-This code was run every day for about a year and worked beautifully.

 After copying payments from our check register  into Payment Sheet tab, the code determines GL entries for regular, ORE, and deficiency accounts, splits entries based on preferred accounting guidelines per CFO, formats entries, looks for common errors, error handling, and accepts user input for wire totals.